 Manus masters Google Workspace with precision

-March 17 — Manus is rolling out a major update to its Google Workspace connector, based on the Google Workspace CLI (an open-source tool from the Google team).
+March 17 — Manus rolls out a major update to its Google Workspace connector, based on the Google Workspace CLI (an open source tool from the Google team).
 The previous version treated Google files as monolithic blocks; the new version enables granular actions:

 | Area | New capabilities |